onboarding-buddy/getting-started/dotnet/README.md

 OnboardingBuddyConsole.csproj
 ```

-This application contains sample code utilising the C# SDK from the Nuget Repository that demonstrates the capabilities of the OnboardingBuddy API.
+This application contains sample code that uses the <href="https://www.nuget.org/packages/OnboardingBuddyClient">C# Nuget Package</a> to call the Onboarding Buddy API.

 Note: the files required to run this demo are included in the dotnet folder.